Red fox: Terminology

-Males are called tods or dogs, females are called vixens, and young cubs are known as kits.
+Males are called tods or dogs, females are called vixens, and young are known as cubs or kits.
 Although the Arctic fox has a small native population in northern Scandinavia, and while the corsac fox's range extends into European Russia, the red fox is the only fox native to Western Europe, and so is simply called "the fox" in colloquial British English.